robodair/8696_DataAnalyticsAssignment/Data Preprocessing.md

 The column 'Temperature Range' was created to store the difference between the maximum and minimum temperatures for the day.

-Created column 'Rainfall Tomorrow (mm)', which is the Rainfall column shifted up one cell, which might prove Useful for examining correlations.

-Derived 'RainTomorrow' column True/False from 'Rainfall Tomorrow (mm)' as this is required for classification validation.

-Create Column 'Rain Tomorrow Type' for rainfall type NONE/LOW/HIGH

 ## Discretization and Binarization

 ## Attribute Transformation

+## Target Columns

+Created column 'IGNORE Rainfall Tomorrow (mm)', which is the Rainfall column shifted up one cell, which might prove Useful for examining correlations.

+Derived 'TARGET Rain Tomorrow' column True/False from 'Rainfall Tomorrow (mm)' as this is required for classification validation.

+Create Column 'IGNORE Rain Tomorrow Intensity' for rainfall intensity NONE/LIGHT/MODERATE/HEAVY/VIOLENT

+Create Column 'IGNORE Light UP' for rainfall intensity True/False

+Create Column 'IGNORE Moderate UP' for rainfall intensity True/False

+Create Column 'IGNORE Heavy UP' for rainfall intensity True/False

+Create Column 'IGNORE Violent UP' for rainfall intensity True/False

+Create Column WEIGHT with weights inversely proportional to the count of each class in the dataset